 This is one of the most natural holds for your newborn.
 Here is how you should do it:

-- With the baby’s body parallel to yours, lift her to your shoulder height.
+- With the baby’s body parallel to yours, lift them to your shoulder height.

-- Rest her head on your shoulder so that she can look behind you.
+- Rest their head on your shoulder so that they can look behind you.

-- Support her head and neck with one hand, and the bottom with another hand.
+- Support their head and neck with one hand, and their bottom with the other hand.

 This position allows your baby to hear your heartbeat.